ransome1/sleek/CONTRIBUTING.md

 # Contributing to sleek
 ## 👩🏾‍💻 Become a contributer
-We're actively inviting passionate contributors skilled in `React`, `TypeScript`, `Electron`, and `Jest/Playwright` to join our collaborative effort.
-The `develop` branch reflects the most recent progress.
+We're actively inviting passionate contributors skilled in `React`, `TypeScript`, `Electron`, and `vitest` to join our collaborative effort.
 [Here you'll find our roadmap](https://github.com/users/ransome1/projects/3).

 ## Table of Contents